abhesrivas/clarity-therapist-insights/README.md

 ![Clarity Banner](clarity_logo.png)

-A powerful AI assistant platform designed for mental health professionals.
+An AI assistant platform designed for mental health professionals.
 Clarity helps therapists enhance their clinical work with data-driven insights, practice sessions, and advanced patient analysis.

+**Note:** This is only an PoC with code that needs to be cleaned up and organized.

 ## Dashboard Overview